 Thanks to strategic designs and inspirational settings, living big in a tiny home is no longer an impossible aspiration.
-Take inspiration from these six award-winning tiny home designs in LIV Hospitality Awards of 2021.
+Take inspiration from these six award-winning tiny home designs in the LIV Hospitality Awards of 2021.

-- The Hut by 23o5 Studio.
-The Hut – A seamless architectural translation of the vernacular Vietnam home that captures the perfect relationship between man and nature.
+A seamless architectural translation of the vernacular Vietnam home that captures the perfect relationship between man and nature.

 Utilizing natural light and vegetation the kitchen is defined with an arm’s length of fresh vegetables for cooking.
-The garden provides the perfect space to capture natural ventilation and vent through the entire home.
+The garden provides the perfect space to capture natural ventilation and vent throughout the entire home.

 Inspired by the image of flickering campfire wood, the Tiny Club House located in Da Lat; Vietnam, addresses the real needs of the space while keeping in context with the location.
 The design concept thus transpires into a symbol that designing with respect to the context can bring profound human values in the age of modern architecture and construction.

 Taking design strategies from Jade and Exquisite Study a visiting spot in the Surging Waves Pavilion in Suzhou, the tiny home of 34 square meters utilizes visual perception.
-For instance, the living room, entrance hall and the kitchen sight distance are extended from 3.5 meters to 7.4 meters.
+For instance, the living room, entrance hall and kitchen sight distance are extended from 3.5 meters to 7.4 meters.

 In Shanghai, there is a severe housing shortage.
 A family of five can barely fit in this ancient flat, which is smaller than 34 square meters in size.
 This family deserves to have a complete life free from bitterness in child rearing, just like the thousands of other suffering regular families in Shanghai.
-This example of home makeover among hundreds of homes creates a lyrical Garden of Eden in the busy world.
+This example of a home makeover among hundreds of homes creates a lyrical Garden of Eden in the busy world.
 Truly an architectural design that makes it possible for living big in a tiny house.

-Situated in the northern hill of the city, the structure with deep eaves and concrete walls in maze-like design provides privacy and protection from the elements.
+Situated on the northern hill of the city, the structure with deep eaves and concrete walls in a maze-like design provides privacy and protection from the elements.
 While it strategically provides the needed obscurity from specific sections of the building the translucent and open skylight vaguely provides a boundary between the exterior and interior spaces.

 With deep eaves, the gabled roof is structured with a low profile to keep harmoniously with the surrounding landscape.